johnwaterworth/playbook/playbook.md

 Sending communication outside of working hours may create an unintended sense of urgency with the recipients of your message.
 Try to avoid creating that urgency when possible.
 Unless actually urgent, you may ignore messages which you receive outside of working hours and handle them once you are back at work.

-#### Openness
+#### Openness and confidentiality (dxw digital)

-We believe it's best to be open about what we're doing.
+dxw digital believe it's best to be open about what we're doing.
 We encourage our clients to do the same, as does the [service manual](https://www.gov.uk/service-manual).
 We talk, blog and write about what we're doing, and we are open about as much as we can.

 We release [code](http://www.github.com/dxw), publish our [contracts](http://www.github.com/dxw/contracts) and things like this playbook and talk with people about what we're up to because we believe that we'll ultimately have more opportunities to work, grow and improve than if we kept everything to ourselves.